jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

   AssertionError: "I received: <class 'object'>" != 'I received: object'

-object_ is the mother of all Python :ref:`classes<classes>` because they inherit from it by default
+object_ is the mother of all Python :ref:`classes<classes>`, they inherit from it by default

 green: make it pass
 #################################################################################